isstanchev22/Green-Ski/README.md

 <hr>

 ## 💻 About
-<p>This is our take on the Robotics Project.
+<p>This is our take on the GreenChallenge Project.
 Here you'll find the source code & files for our site, that is made with HTML, CSS and JS.
 You can learn about robotics, their hisotry and much more!</p>

 <hr>